jerdog/auth0-blog/_posts/2018-09-07-persisting-data-at-auth0.markdown

 Even for cases in which we found it not to be entirely adequate (user metadata and audit log search), it was certainly a great tool while we didn't reach "critical mass".
 [Elasticsearch helped us scale fast and gave us stability for years](https://auth0.engineering/from-slow-queries-to-over-the-top-performance-how-elasticsearch-helped-us-scale-4fe72ffcb823) before we outgrew it.

+{% include tweet_quote.html quote_text="Due to performance and stability issues with Elasticsearch, we decided to migrate two of its three use cases to PostgreSQL.
+It was certainly a great tool while we didn't reach critical mass." %}

 ## PostgreSQL

 We have three main databases stored in [PostgreSQL running on AWS RDS](https://aws.amazon.com/rds/postgresql/):